prototypefund/reproducible-website/_events/berlin2017/agenda.md

 *   09:45 Opening session (No notes taken in this session)

     The final day of the Summit opened with the encouragement to focus the last day of the meeting on drafting action plans to be carried out during the following weeks and months.
-*   10:05 Working sessions V (Session notes start on page 58)* Defining terminology: reproducible, bootstrap<span style="background-color:transparent;">pable, reliable – Timothy</span>
+*   10:05 Working sessions V (Session notes start on page 58)
+    * Defining terminology: reproducible, bootstrap<span style="background-color:transparent;">pable, reliable – Timothy</span>
     * SOURCE_DATE_EPOCH specification: Overview and improvements needed – Ximin
     * Setting up build environments for reproducibility – Marcus
     * What is needed to run rebuilders? – dkg
 *   11:05 Break
-*   11:20 Working sessions VI (Session notes start on page 71)* Mapping out our short- and long-term goals – Holger
+*   11:20 Working sessions VI (Session notes start on page 71)
+    * Mapping out our short- and long-term goals – Holger
     * How to onboard new contributors – Mattia
     * Identifying next actionable steps for marketing outreach – Beatrice
     * Funding reproducible builds work – Elisa, Chris
 *   12:40 Lunch
-*   13:40 working sessions VII (Session notes start on page 84)* Enabling cross-distro reproducibility – Janneke
+*   13:40 Working sessions VII (Session notes start on page 84)
+    * Enabling cross-distro reproducibility – Janneke
     * Exploring reproducibility for Mac and Windows – Nicolas
     * What does code-signing means in terms of reproducibility? – Chris, dkg
     * Prioritizing the minimum viable set of tools needed for end users – Ricardo, intrigeri